Trust wants to ban two expert anaesthetists from giving evidence for Dr Mark Day

 The trust will try during the proceedings to ban them giving evidence.

-The case is likely to look at the role of lawyers and also the role of M J Roddis in this case.
+The case is likely to look at the role of lawyers and also the role of M J Roddis, a clinical management consultancy in this case.
 They were employed by the trust to investigate this case and Dr Day claims they misrepresented his evidence, played down the problems, and omitted some damaging information about patient care.

 The tribunal hearing will not be available on line as the court has decided in advance it will be an ” in person” hearing – even though three of the first five days will be held during a national rail strike.